Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

 This classical construction has an algebro-geometric meaning (the deformation to the normal cone), and important applications to Hodge theory \cite{Sab}\cite{Si} (two opposite filtrations on a vector space being replaced by a vector bundle on the projective line).

 We are looking for extensions, when $\mathbb G_m$ is replaced by an arbitrary {\it reductive $K$-group} $G$.
 As mentioned above, this raises two questions Q1, Q2.
-In order to say a little more about Klyashko-Asok's partial answer to question Q2, we recall three classical definitions (under the assumption $K=\bar K $).
+In order to say a little more about Klyashko-Asok's partial answer to question Q2, we recall three classical definitions (under the assumption $K=\bar K $; by `$K$-variety', we mean a reduced scheme of finite type over $K$).

-{\it Quasi-homogeneous\footnote{a synonym is `prehomogeneous', \cf \cite{As}.} $G$-variety.}: a $G$-variety ${\rm{X}}$ which admits a homogeneous space as an open dense subvariety ${\rm{X}_0} $ (informally: a partial compactification of a homogeneous space).
-We shall be especially concerned with {\it affine} embeddings $\rm X$ of a homogeneous space ${\rm X}_0= G/H$, cf \cite{Ar} for a panorama.
+{\it Quasi-homogeneous\footnote{a synonym is `prehomogeneous', \cf \cite{As}.} $G$-variety}: a $G$-variety ${\rm{X}}$ that admits a homogeneous space as an open dense subvariety ${\rm{X}_0} = G/H $ (informally: a partial compactification of a homogeneous space).
+We shall be especially concerned with such {\it affine} $G$-variety $\rm X$, which are often called 'affine embeddings of ${\rm X}_0 $', cf \cite{Ar} for a panorama; for such affine embedding to exist, it is necessary and sufficient that $H$ is an observable subgroup of $G$.

+When dealing with a quasi-homogeneous space $\rm X$, $\rm X_0$ will be our standard notation for its open dense homogeneous space.